How Well Do My Results Generalize Now? The External Validity of Online Privacy and Security Surveys: Methodology

 \subsection{Analysis}

 We used chi-square proportion tests ($\chi^{2}$) to compare response distributions.
-For each question, we ran ($\chi^{2}$) tests to compare the distribution of answers for each sample (Representative, Gender-Balanced, MTurk) pairwise against the Pew data.
+For each question, we ran $\chi^{2}$ tests to compare the distribution of answers for each sample (Prolific representative, Prolific gender-Balanced, MTurk) pairwise against the Pew data.
+We also used Total Variation Distance (TVD) to quantify the distance between answer distributions in our surveys and the Pew data.

-We also used Total Variation Distance (TVD) to quantify the distance between responses to each question from our various online survey samples and response to the same question for the general U.S. population (represented by the Pew dataset in most of our analyses).
-TVD, defined as $\text{TVD}(P,Q) = 1/2\cdot \Sigma_i(P_i,Q_i)$, is a standard metric for quantifying the distance between two distributions.
-Intuitively, it corresponds to the fraction of respondents who answer differently between the two samples; a TVD of 1 indicates that two distributions are 100\% different and a TVD of 0 indicates that two distributions are identical.
+\paragraph{Total Variation Distance.} Total Variation Distance (TVD), defined as $\text{TVD}(P,Q) = 1/2\cdot \Sigma_i(P_i,Q_i)$, is a standard metric for quantifying the distance between two distributions~\cite{gibbs2002choosing}.
+Intuitively, it corresponds to the fraction of respondents who answer differently between the two samples.
+A TVD of 0 indicates that two distributions are identical; as the distributions become increasingly disjoint the TVD approaches 1.

+To illustrate the concept of TVD, we show how to calculate the TVD between the distribution of responses to the first knowledge question for the Pew sample ($\textit{know1}_{\textit{Pew}}$) and responses for the Prolific gender-balanced sample ($\textit{know1}_{\textit{Bal}}$).
+In the Pew survey, $.626$ of the respondents answered correctly, $.093$ incorrectly, and $.282$ with ``Not sure''; in our representative Prolific sample, the proportions for correct, incorrect, and not sure were $.866$, $.028$, and $.106$ respectively.
+Therefore,

+This TVD of $.2405$ shows that approximately one quarter of the responses were distributed differently between the Pew sample and the Prolific representative sample.

+To show how we use TVD, consider a comparison between the survey questions \texttt{know1} and \texttt{exp5}.
+In both cases, a $\chi^{2}$ test indicates a significant difference in answers between the Pew sample and the Gender-Balanced Prolific sample.
+To contextualize this result, we calculate TVD values for both pairs of distributions.
+Using the same definition as above, we find that $TVD(\textit{exp5}_{\textit{Pew}},\textit{exp5}_{\textit{Bal}}) = .111$.
+The lower TVD for \texttt{exp5} provides evidence that the balanced Prolific sample may be closer to the Pew sample for the experience question ($\text{TVD} = .111$) than for the knowledge question ($\text{TVD} = .2405$).

+We chose to use these two measures ($\chi^{2}$ tests and TVD) as both have strengths and weaknesses in their ability to provide insights into the representativeness of these platforms' participants. $\chi^{2}$ tests with $p$-values provide a thresholded measure of sameness or difference, while TVD provides us with a limited but valuable continuous measure of distance.
+For example, when $\chi^{2}$ tests show that answer distributions are statistically distinct for two question categories, TVD augments this analysis by providing a method of estimating whether the non-representativeness of one question category may be of larger magnitude than the other.

 As prior work has found that online surveys were representative for populations under 50 years old or with at least a college level education~\cite{redmiles2019well}, we further explored whether online survey platforms were more representative of certain demographic subsets in the general US population.
 In particular, we separately analyzed populations aged 18-29, 30-49, and 50+ from each of our samples against the corresponding demographic groups in the Pew dataset.
 We also conducted an analysis divided by education level, classified into one of three categories: high school graduate or less, some college, college graduate+.